lamhoangtung/colab_ssh/README.md

 ## Disclaimer

-This repo contains many of the configuration that I use for my day to day work so your milage may vary.
+This repo contains many of the configuration that I use for my day to day work so it might not be the best for you.

 If you had any problems using this, feel free to open an issue.
 Otherwise, I highly recommend you to fork this repo and did some necessary modification for yourself.
 Thanks for checking by